Wilkes County Schools

 • Times are discussed with parents and parent advisory so parents can have an opportunity to come.

-• Scheduling is flexible especially conference times, teachers were very flexible for the open house meetings, and some were 1 on 1.
+• Scheduling is flexible especially conference times, and teachers having a floating time for open house meetings.

 • Communication about events is advertised in multiple ways and places.